Study portals

 Student Counsellors' Office

-You are always welcome at the Student Counsellors' Office with questions regarding your life as a student.
-We are happy to answer any questions about exams, rules and requirements, leave of absence, parental leave, study planning, dispensations, social well-being, challenges etc. At the Student Counsellors' Office, we have a duty of confidentiality.
-This means that everything you tell us will remain confidential.
+You are always welcome at the Student Counsellors' Office with study related issues – such as questions about exams, rules and requirements, leave of absence, parental leave, study planning, dispensations, social well-being, challenges etc. At the Student Counsellors' Office, we have a duty of confidentiality, so everything you tell us will remain confidential.

 Aarhus BSS Student Services

-At Aarhus BSS Student Services, you can get help and guidance on any practical and administrative questions you might have in relation to your degree programme.
-Among other things, we can guide you on how to submit assignments, print transcripts of your grades, verify that you are actively enrolled, register for courses and exams, and apply for exemption, etc..
+Here you can get help and guidance on any practical and administrative questions in relation to your degree programme – such as print transcripts of your grades, verification of enrollment, course and exam registration, exemption, etc.

 IT support, the bookstore and the library